The shape distribution of superclusters in SDSS DR 12: Conclusions and discussion

-\item We found that smaller superclusters are mostly spherical but the larger ones can be quite filamentary as well as multiply connected.
-The shape of the smaller superclusters is likely to be influenced by the choice of the spherical smoothing filter while constructing the density field.
+\item We found that smaller superclusters mostly have spherical shape ($P \approx 0 \approx F$) which should be influenced by the choice of the spherical smoothing filter while constructing the density field.

+\item However, the larger \scls ($V\gtrsim 10^4~\mpc^3 $) can be quite filamentary as well as multiply connected.
+Approximately $80\%$ of these large \scls (in both fixed and adaptive threshold samples) have $F>0.1$ (and roughly $40\%$ have $F>0.3$).

 \item The \scls with spherical morphology make up most of the supercluster-volume.
-However, if we consider only large superclusters, the total supercluster-volume is dominated by the mild filamentary structures.
-This characteristic is more vividly seen in the adaptive threshold \scls (see Figure~\ref{fig:Comp_frac_SF_cth10000}).
+However, if we consider only large superclusters, the total supercluster-volume is dominated by mildly filamentary structures.
+For example, $\sim 88\%$ of the total volume of these large superclusters belongs to superclusters with $F>0.1$.
+Interestingly, we find that larger volume fraction is moderately filamentary in the adaptive threshold case as compared to the fixed threshold sample where slightly bigger volume fraction falls inside the higher filamentarity bins (see Figure~\ref{fig:Comp_frac_SF_cth10000}).